kevinwlu/dsd/Nexys-A7/Lab-5/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys 4 DDR board
+* Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys A7 board

 ### 5. Change the upper and lower tone limits